-This policy provides guidelines for when officers may place an individual under protective custody for civil commitment (Idaho Code 66-326).
+This policy provides guidelines for when officers may place an individual under protective custody for civil commitment.

-It is the policy of the Meridian Police Department to protect the public and individuals through legal and appropriate use of the protective custody process.
+It is the policy of the Meridian Police Department to protect the public and individuals through legal and appropriate use of the civil commitment process.